 Just because they’re puppies, it doesn’t mean they’re going to be as fit as a fiddle.
 Some puppies are born with health defects that you will have been told about, and some can contract conditions or illnesses in the first few months.
 Don’t panic though.
 There are plenty of dog medications that can treat a wide range of issues that a puppy might have.
 It’s just better to get things under control whilst they are young and more able to respond to treatment.
 Make sure that they’re also kept up to date with their vaccinations during the beginning so they can live a healthy life.

 Typical Puppy Behavior

 You’re also going to have to deal with the typical puppy behavior that nobody can really avoid.

 For one, they’re going to run around and they just don’t know where to do their business.
 Cleaning it up is going to become a daily routine until they’re trained.
 Read plenty of puppy training articles such as this one, and make sure you break the habit early.

 You also need to make sure you’re getting them some socialization from a young age.
-The last thing you want is for them to have dog or human aggression because you neglect the socialization in the beginning.
+The last thing you want is for them to have a dog to human aggression because you neglect the socialization in the beginning.